Amirabs7/Tunisia-democracy-analysis/README.md

-**❓ Why This Case Study Matters: A Beacon for the Arab World** :
+**❓ Why This Case Study Matters** :

 Tunisia is a case study with both national and global significance:

-- Provides lessons for the Arab world and transitional regimes globally.
+- Provides lessons for the Arab region and transitional regimes globally.
 - Demonstrates how revolutions can succeed initially but face long-term consolidation challenges.
 - Highlights the fragility of democratic institutions and the importance of robust governance.